rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 Rancher redeploys the Rancher-Webhook chart when changes to the ConfigMap values are detected.

 ### Customizing Rancher-Webhook During Rancher Installation
-You can customize the local cluster's Rancher-webhook's helm values during the initial Helm installation of the Rancher chart.
-All values used in the Rancher-Webhook chart can be accessed as nested variables under the `webhook` name.
+When you use Helm to install the Rancher chart, you can add custom Helm values to the Rancher-Webhook of the local cluster.
+All values in the Rancher-Webhook chart are accessible as nested variables under the `webhook` name.
 These values are synced to the `rancher-config` ConfigMap during installation.

 ```bash